Sustainable Cotton Production

 Water consumption includes only the water that is permanently removed from a given watershed—such as water lost to evaporation or incorporated into a product (such as a cotton plant).
 This water is not destroyed; it is removed from the original water source, but it re-enters the global water cycle elsewhere.

-If we look at water use and water consumption over the life cycle of a typical cotton garment, most of the water consumption is due to the irrigation of cotton plants, but water use in textile and garment manufacturing far exceeds water consumption in the agricultural production of cotton.
+If we look at water use and water consumption over the life cycle of a typical cotton garment, most of the water consumption is due to the irrigation of cotton plants, but water use in textile and garment manufacturing far exceeds water consumption in agricultural production of cotton.

 Metrics & Tools